 Planned carefully, the carpentry involved in building a helix is fairly easy, though it takes time and patience.

 04 of 05

-Round and 'round they go.
+Around and around they go.
 Smooth track is essential to enjoyable operations everywhere, especially in a helix.
 Lay the track onto the helix ramp sections as you build, carefully securing it before covering the segment over with the next section of tunnel ramp.
 Low clearances between tiers can make access and maintenance difficult, so it is important to get the tracks right the first time.

 05 of 05